PNET5 clinical trial: transforming treatments for childhood brain tumours

 £350 will pay for a DNA methylation array (a test) to assess the molecular subgroup of a tumour

 £500 will pay for the mutation status of critical medulloblastoma genes to be assessed

 £2,000 will pay for a full molecular diagnostic analysis on a single medulloblastoma tumour

 I was delighted The Charity was able to fund the UK part of this European trial.
 It is a major step forward in our strategy to halve the harm.
 Having successfully identified the low risk medullablastoma group it is vital we treat the patients accordingly and save them from long term side effects caused by the traditional intense treatment.
 This trial means a lot, as we originally funded the basic science in the mid 2000s.To witness it come full circle, from "bench to bedside", is a very proud moment for us and illustrates what a difference The Charity is making in translating basic research into new treatments.

-Please donate whatever you can to the PNET5 trial today.
-Together, we’ll make sure that every child diagnosed with a medulloblastoma has a brighter future.
+Please donate whatever you can to the PNET5 trial today or set up a regular donation to provide ongoing support.
+Together, we'll make sure that every child diagnosed with a medulloblastoma has a brighter future.